BlackOpsOne/Cheating-PSA/pages/bo1/Stealth-Cheating.md

 This refers to the end of the last point of a modified Game Mod DLL with everything except the map override fastfile loading removed.

 > [!CAUTION]
-> This DLL can be injected at any point in the game, and the custom `.ff` file can be swapped out and back in at any point.
+> This DLL can be injected at any point in the game and the custom fastfile can be swapped out/in at any point.
 >
 > This makes the showing of your files completely useless, the point of that rule was to prevent launching from a third party launcher containing this method.
 >